jiwon-lieb/test-klaytn-docs/docs/dapp/json-rpc/api-references/eth.md

 # Namespace eth <a id="namespace-eth"></a>

-The namespace 'eth' provides functions related to accounts, blocks, transactions, configurations of networks or nodes, filters, and so on.
+The namespace `eth` provides functions related to accounts, blocks, transactions, configurations of networks or nodes, filters, and so on.

 Klaytn now supports eth namespace of [Ethereum's JSON-RPC API](https://eth.wiki/json-rpc/API).
 But Please note that